 Such symptoms can be a useful warning signal that life is out of balance and needs a bit of attention.
 These will normally respond well to general counselling or psychotherapy that address the underlying stress and anxiety.
 Often what is most useful is some help to reflect on where you have come from and where you are heading as well as how best to balance the many demands that life makes on us with our needs, hopes and fears.

-For some others, their symptoms seriously interfere with their ability to function so may be Obsessive Compulsive Disorder (OCD).
-OCD an anxiety disorder which is thought to occur in approximately 2-3% of the general population.
-People suffering from OCD experience one or both of the following:
+Obsessive Compulsive Disorder (OCD) is an anxiety disorder which is thought to occur in approximately 1-2% of the general population.
+If you are suffering from OCD, you will be experiencing the following: